 Does Amazon collect UAE VAT on my behalf?

 Some marketplace platforms collect and remit UAE VAT on eligible sales.
-The exact setup depends on your seller agreement and the platform.
-Confirm the arrangement with your marketplace and document it in your accounting records.
+The exact arrangement depends on your seller agreement and the platform.
+Confirm this with your marketplace and record the basis in your accounting files.

 How do I account for unsold inventory at year-end?

 Inventory is valued at cost or net realisable value, whichever is lower, per IFRS IAS 2.
-Slow-moving or damaged stock must be written down.
-Your accountant reviews inventory at each year-end and records any needed adjustments.
+Slow moving or damaged stock must be written down.
+Your accountant reviews the inventory position at each year-end and records any required adjustments.

 Can I deduct Amazon or Noon platform fees as a business expense?